Literary Studies Outcomes

 Halfway through his MFA studies, Nathan was one of the winners of the Ruth Lilly Poetry Fellowship, an award of $15,000 apiece given annually to two young poets enrolled in a graduate or undergraduate institution in the United States who have yet to publish a collection of poetry.
 Upon finishing his M.F.A. in 2005, Nathan was one of 10 writers for that year accepted as a fellow at the Fine Arts Work Center in Provincetown, Mass.
 During his seven months at the center, Nathan completed the bulk of the work on a poetry manuscript, tentatively titled The Pangaea.

-A scant four years after graduating from Bethel, Nathan began teaching there and is currently an assistant professor in the literary studies department.
+A scant four years after graduating from Bethel, Nathan began teaching there.
+He was assistant professor of literary studies from 2006-14.

 - Katy June-Friesen – ’02